DarkPurple141/teaching/_notes/17_types.md

 basename: 17_types.html
 stub: Why do we use "types" in C?
 ---
+# Why do we use "types" in C?

 Types are likely to give you all sorts of headaches as a beginner programmer -- and it's not surprising -- they're far from intuitive.